Although women significantly outweigh men as victims of domestic violence, domestic violence does not just happen to women.

 How does someone who is being significantly abused seek a restraining order?

-In Monmouth County (as in all New Jersey counties), a judge or hearing officer has the authority to grant a restraining order at the request of a person in a family or in a family-like relationship that temporary restrains the other person from returning to the shared residence and from being in the presence of the alleged victim, among other things.
+In New Jersey, a judge or hearing officer has the authority to grant a restraining order at the request of a person in a family or in a family-like relationship that temporary restrains the other person from returning to the shared residence and from being in the presence of the alleged victim, among other things.